Kitware/CMake/Help/guide/tutorial/index.rst

 Install Rules
 -------------

-The install rules are fairly simple for MathFunctions we want to install the library and header file and for the application we want to install the executable and configured header.
+The install rules are fairly simple: for MathFunctions we want to install the library and header file and for the application we want to install the executable and configured header.

-So to ``MathFunctions/CMakeLists.txt`` we add:
+So to the end of ``MathFunctions/CMakeLists.txt`` we add:

 .. literalinclude:: Step5/MathFunctions/CMakeLists.txt
   :language: cmake
   :start-after: # install rules

-And the to top-level ``CMakeLists.txt`` we add:
+And to the end of the top-level ``CMakeLists.txt`` we add:

 .. literalinclude:: Step5/CMakeLists.txt
   :language: cmake